Being Born in the 80s Is the Only Thing That Makes Me Realize How Life with No Constant Connection Existed (and Is Possible)

 What kind of person would have I become if the intimacy of boredom and solitude were stripped from my formative years?
 Would have I had the chance to face and confront fears and anxieties about myself?
 Am I missing any now?

 I've been a satirical author, marketing manager, radio host, Comedy Central correspondent, and improviser.
 Process optimizer, critical observer, easily obsessed—and emotional stoic—I love meaningful conversations and silences.
-Rome (Italy) native, I now live in Chicago → more about me.
+Rome (Italy) native, I now live in Chicago → more about me and what I'm doing now.